 The Mayor and Finance Director may consult with a Financial Professional regarding the method of sale of Debt.
-Subject to approval by the Legislative Body, the Mayor and and the first of the second of the property of the property of the second of the secon the same of the state of the st
+Subject to approval by the Legislative Body, the Mayor and in a publicly offered, negotiated sale shall be required to provide pricing information both as to interest rates and to takedown per maturity to the Legislative Body (or its designated official) in advance of the pricing of the debt.